-Planting Ivy in your garden will not only add a beautiful and lush cover across the ground, but it is actually beneficial to the ground itself.
+Planting ivy in your garden will not only add a beautiful and lush cover across the ground, but it is actually beneficial to the ground itself.
 Ivy has roots that burrow deep and intertwine, thus creating a “net” effect through the soil.
-The network of roots protect the soil from erosion and in turn, helps to keep your garden from becoming flooded out.
+The network of roots protects the soil from erosion and in turn, helps to keep your garden from becoming flooded out.

-- English Ivy (Hedera helix)---The most common style of Ivy, it is very dark green in color and has thick veins.
-English Ivy is one of the hardiest types and is ideal for under trees, hillsides and borders.
-Very fast growth rate.
-Plant approx. 10-14” apart.
+English Ivy is the most common style.
+It is very dark green in color and has thick veins.
+English Ivy is one of the hardiest types and is ideal for under trees, hillsides, and borders.
+It has a very fast growth rate.
+Plant the approximately 10-14” apart.

-- Heart-Leaf Ivy (Hedera helix scutifolia)---Also known as Itsy Bitsy Ivy, it’s a smaller version of English Ivy and has a heart shaped leaf.
-Plant approx. 10-14” apart.
+Also known as Itsy Bitsy Ivy, it’s a smaller version of English Ivy and has a heart-shaped leaf.
+Plant it approximately.
+10-14” apart.

-- Algerian Ivy (Hedera canariensis)---Sometimes called “Elephant Ear Ivy” due to the large leaves it exhibits.
+Algerian Ivy is sometimes called “Elephant Ear Ivy” due to the large leaves it exhibits.
 Leaves generally grow to be 6” wide, but they have been known to grow up to 8” wide.
-Dark green center that slowly lightens as it moves outward toward the edges with a yellow outer edge.
+It has a dark green center that slowly lightens as it moves outward toward the edges with a yellow outer edge.
 Other popular names include Canary Ivy and Madeira Ivy.
-Plant approx. 18” apart.
+Plant it approximately 18” apart.